fs-webdev/eslint-config-frontier/README.md

 # eslint-config-frontier

-* A common ESLint configuration for frontier apps to base off of.
-The rules were gathered and polled from many of the frontend teams, and a concensus was made for this base configuration.
-If your team would like to overwrite the rules as you see fit you are free to, but please use your best judgement.
-* This config basically covers only eslint rules, but we also set some parserOptions: `{ ecmaVersion: 8 }, env: { es6: true }` by default.
-* You will still probably need to specify additional parserOptions in your eslintrc, like envs of node:true or browser:true, etc.
+* A common ESLint configuration for frontier apps.
+The base is airbnb's config (a highly used and tested configuration).

-## Local Usage
+## Usage

+We have an eslint configuration setup for react projects.
+We HIGHLY recommend you utilize it whenever writing react.

 1. Run `npm install fs-webdev/eslint-config-frontier --save-dev`
+2. Add `"extends": ["frontier/recommended"]` to your eslint config.

+## Old/Deprecated Usage

+1. Run `npm install fs-webdev/eslint-config-frontier --save-dev`
 2. Add `"extends": ["frontier"]` to your eslint config.

-## Extended Options/Configs

-* To support more modular usage of eslint, we have added a very basic eslint config for react and for "es6" code.
-* To use them, you can just add `"extends": ["eslint-config-frontier/es6"]` in your eslint config

 ### Extended Config Details